ham2k/polo.ham2k.com/content/en/docs/polo-features/exports/index.md

 In General Settings|Export Settings, it is possible to enable the "Include Private Data" option.
 This option will cause the chosen export file to include the personal data of each QSO operator.

 Please use this option with caution.
-Peronal lookup data is, of course, subject to the lookup options you have enabled and subscribed to eslewhere in PoLo and also to the data you manually enter into the "More" tab of the QSOs in question.
+Peronal lookup data is, of course, subject to the lookup options you have enabled and subscribed to elsewhere in PoLo and also to the data you manually enter into the "More" tab of the QSOs in question.
 Remember that once you pass on someone's personal data, you and they no longer have control over who else can obtain it.
 Habits which protect other people's data will also therefore, protect your own.